NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 If you want to see which major numbers have been assigned, you can look at `/usr/src/linux/Documentation/devices.txt`.

-When the system was installed, all of those device files were created by the mknod command.
-To create a new char device named `coffee` with major/minor number 12 and 2, simply do mknod `/dev/coffee` c 12 2.
-You don't have to put your device files into /dev, but it's done by convention.
+When the system was installed, all of those device files were created by the `mknod` command.
+To create a new char device named `coffee` with major/minor number 12 and 2, simply do `mknod /dev/coffee c 12 2`.
+You don't have to put your device files into` /dev`, but it's done by convention.
 Linus put his device files in `/dev`, and so should you.
 However, when creating a device file for testing purposes, it's probably OK to place it in your working directory where you compile the kernel module.
 Just be sure to put it in the right place when you're done writing the device driver.

-I would like to make a few last points which are implicit from the above discussion, but I'd like to make them explicit just in case.
-When a device file is accessed, the kernel uses the major number of the file to determine which driver should be used to handle the access.
-This means that the kernel doesn't really need to use or even know about the minor number.
+I would like to make a few last points which are implicit from the above discussion, but I'd like to make them explicit just in case. **When a device file is accessed, the kernel uses the major number of the file to determine which driver should be used to handle the access.** This means that the kernel doesn't really need to use or even know about the minor number.
 The driver itself is the only thing that cares about the minor number.
 It uses the minor number to distinguish between different pieces of hardware.

-By the way, when I say `hardware', I mean something a bit more abstract than a PCI card that you can hold in your hand.
+By the way, when I say `hardware`, I mean something a bit more abstract than a PCI card that you can hold in your hand.
 Look at these two device files:

 ```
 % ls -l /dev/fd0 /dev/fd0u1680